 ivory should be cremated.

-Here's why -- First of all, elephants
+Here's why -- First of all,

-mourn their dead, and living members of a herd recognize the scent of
+, and living members of a herd recognize the scent of

 the remains of poached relatives even 50 years later, from several feet